 This Guide is for informational purposes only.
 It does not provide legal advice, and is NOT a substitute for consulting a lawyer.
 We encourage you to read this Guide and take it to your solicitor.
-Please bear in mind that the law is continually evolving and the arguments and citations in support of these arguments may have changed since these documents were produced in December, 2017.
+Please bear in mind that the law is continually evolving and the arguments and citations in support of these arguments may have changed since these documents were produced in December, 2017 and updated in January, 2020 with assistance from Community Action Network.
 Part 1 of the Guide discusses your legal rights and Part 2 provides information on how you can advocate for your rights in your possession case.
 The Annexes contain more detailed information.